-Workplace injuries are more common than we think.
-These injuries, particularly the ones that require hospitalization and surgery.
-Injuries can lead to high medical expenses, wage loss and other expenses.
+Workplace injuries are more common than we think—these injuries, particularly those requiring hospitalization and surgery.
+Injuries can lead to high medical expenses, wage loss, and other expenses.
 Knee injuries are among the more common workplace injuries.
 Apart from causing pain and discomfort, they can affect daily activities, making it difficult to walk, stand or bend the knees.

 At times, knee surgeries can disable people only for a specific amount of time.
-However, it is seen that even if the surgery is successful, or even if the knee is medically deemed functional, it rarely comes back to its normal condition and the effects of the initial damage caused to the knee can last forever.
-In this post, our St. Louis work injury lawyer will discuss a knee condition known as chondromalacia.
+However, it is seen that even if the surgery is successful, or even if the knee is medically deemed functional, it rarely comes back to its normal condition.
+The effects of the initial damage caused to the knee can last forever.
+Our St. Louis work injury lawyer will discuss a knee condition known as chondromalacia in this post.

 What is Chondromalacia?

 Chondromalacia is one of the types of knee injuries seen among workers.
 It occurs when a misaligned knee causes the cartilage on the back of the knee bone to soften, leading to further degeneration of the knee area.
-It can lead to issues like damage to the tendon and the meniscus, and a fracture in the patella (the knee cap).
-Additionally, it makes the knee vulnerable to repeated trauma which can result in complete damage in the cartilage.
+It can lead to issues like damage to the tendon and the meniscus and a fracture in the patella (the knee cap).
+Additionally, it makes the knee vulnerable to repeated trauma, resulting in complete damage to the cartilage.

 How does chondromalacia occur?

-Normally during knee movement, the patella glides along a groove in the femur.
-During this gliding motion, a layer of smooth cartilage under the patella prevents the bones from rubbing against each other.
-Any type of injury or trauma to the knee, repetitive stress injury, over use or long periods on inactivity or misalignment of the knee can lead to softening and deterioration of the cartilage.
+Usually, the patella glides along a groove in the femur during knee movement.
+During this gliding motion, a layer of smooth cartilage under the patella prevents the bones rubbing against each other.
+Any injury or trauma to the knee, repetitive stress injury, overuse, or long periods of inactivity or misalignment of the knee can lead to softening and deterioration of the cartilage.